-With both the EPL and Champions League underway, there’s already plenty to be excited about if you’re a fan of overseas football.
-However, there’s something else on the horizon that will keep you strapped in front of the TV (well, if you’re a Liverpool fan, anyway) – the FIFA Club World Cup.
+With both the EPL and Champion’s League underway, there’s already plenty to be excited about if you’re a fan of overseas football.
+And there is something else on the horizon that should keep you strapped in front of the TV – the FIFA Club World Cup.
 But how can you catch all the action in Australia?
 Find out here.

-How can I watch the FIFA Club World Cup in Australia?
+How to watch the FIFA Club World Cup in Australia

 What is the FIFA Club World Cup?

 While not one of the most talked about competitions, the FIFA Club World Cup is another chance for clubs to take home a piece of silverware.
-Starting back in 2000, the FIFA Club World Cup sees seven teams from around the world – six of which are champions of their own confederation, and one from the host nation – compete, with the 2019 tournament hosted in Qatar.
+Starting back in 2000, the FIFA Club World Cup sees seven teams from around the world – six of which are champions of their own confederation, and one from the host nation – compete, with the 2021 tournament hosted in the United Arab Emirates.

-- Flamengo (CONMEBOL Confederation) – Winners of the 2019 Copa Libertadores
+- Palmeiras (CONMEBOL Confederation) – Winners of the 2021 Copa Libertadores

-- Liverpool (UEFA Confederation) – Winners of the 2018-19 UEFA Champions League
+- Chelsea (UEFA Confederation) – Winners of the 2020-21 UEFA Champions League

-- Al-Hilal (AFC Confederation) – Winners of the 2019 AFC Champions League
+- Al Hilal (AFC Confederation) – Winners of the 2021 AFC Champions League

-- Espérance de Tunis (CAF Confederation) – Winners of the 2018-19 CAF Champions League
+- Al Ahly (CAF Confederation) – Winners of the 2020-21 CAF Champions League

-- Hienghène Sport (OFC Confederation) – Winners of the 2019 OFC Champions League
+- Auckland City (OFC Confederation) – Nominated by the OFC

 Stream 50+ Sports with Kayo